qasimb03/4375_assignment_1/README.md

 ### Installation

-1. Clone the repository:
+1. Navigate to where you would like to clone the project:
     ```bash
+    cd /temp/
+    ```
+2. Clone the repository:

+    ```bash
     git clone https://github.com/qasimb03/4375_assignment_1.git
     ```

-2. Navigate to the project directory:
+3. Navigate to the project directory:

     ```bash
     cd 4375_assignment_1
     ```

-3. Install the required packages:
+4. Install the required packages:

     ```bash
     pip install -r requirements.txt